Wensber/TextTheSpire/README.md

 Starting the game:

 First you need to log into Steam.
-Close the steam windows afterwards.
+Close the Steam windows afterwards.
 It is recommended you also close any other windows to reduce the numbers of windows you need to alt tab through.

 Double click mts-launcher.jar.
 The previous settings are still selected so once the window appears all you need to do is hit enter.